opencord/ecord/docs/dev_guide.md

 * *ecord-mock.yml* for local sites, instead of the default value (rcord-mock.yml)
 * *ecord-global-single.yml* to mock global nodes, instead of the default value (rcord-mock.yml)

-### CORD-in-a-Box (CiaB) development
+### Virtual Pod (CiaB) development

-To understand what CiaB is and what it can help you with, look [here](/xos/dev/workflow_pod.md).
+To understand what a Virtual Pod is and what it can help you with, look [here](/xos/dev/workflow_pod.md).

-To build E-CORD CiaB, follow the steps [here](/install_virtual.md).
+To build E-CORD Virtual Pod, follow the steps [here](/install_virtual.md).

 When it’s time to specify the PODCONFIG file, use